-In Pennsylvania, you’re able to get medical marijuana if you’ve been diagnosed with one of the following seventeen debilitating, severe, or life-threatening medical conditions including:
+In Pennsylvania, you’re able to get medical marijuana if you’ve been diagnosed with one or more of the following debilitating, severe, or life-threatening medical conditions including:

 Medicinal marijuana is delivered to the bloodstream using inhalation, oral, and topical methods of administration.
 At this time, the following products are allowed under PA medical marijuana laws.
 As the industry changes, Solevo is committed to staying in the vanguard of medical marijuana.

 Inhalation is the fastest-acting method of administration other than intravenous injection.
 When inhaled, the active ingredients of marijuana pass directly into the bloodstream from the lungs.
 Peak blood levels are achieved within 5-20 minutes, and the pharmacological activity is typically within 3 hours.

 Oral administration is a slower-acting method because the active ingredients of marijuna must pass through the gastrointestinal tract during digestion before entering the bloodstream.
 Pharmacological effects occur in 30-90 minutes.
 Oral administration also alters the chemistry of therapeutic ingredients by “first pass” metabolism in the digestive tract.
 PA medical marijuana laws specifically prohibit any edible forms to be dispensed, allowing only oils, tinctures, and capsules by oral administration.